thorrak/fermentrack/docs/source/faq.rst

 Help - I forgot my Fermentrack login/password!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Thankfully, this is a pretty easy issue to overcome.
-Django provides the ``manage.py`` command line script which contains the ``createsuperuser`` command.
-To leverage this, do the following (assuming the standard install locations):
+Django provides the ``manage.py`` command line script which
+contains the ``createsuperuser`` command.
+For Docker-based installations, there is a script bundled
+alongside `fermentrack-tools`_ that leverages this command to create a new user.
+To use this script:

+#.
+Log into your Raspberry Pi via SSH
+#.
+Change to the ``fermentrack-tools`` directory (e.g. ``cd fermentrack-tools``)
+#.
+Run ``./docker-create-superuser.sh``
+#.
+Follow the prompts to create a new superuser account
+#.
+Log into the Fermentrack admin panel and delete/modify the old account.
+The Fermentrack admin panel can be accessed through the ``Settings`` page (the gear in the upper right) and clicking the "Django Admin" button.

+For non-docker installs, there are a few more steps but it's still pretty easy:

 #.
 Log into your Raspberry Pi via ssh and switch to the user you installed Fermentrack to (generally this can be done with the command ``sudo -u fermentrack -i`` assuming you installed to the ``fermentrack`` user)
 #.
 Change to the user's home directory (``cd ~``)